-The steps outlined below show you how to permit a single Dataset or Table.
+The steps outlined below show you how to read and write from a single Dataset or Table.
 You can either repeat the steps for each Dataset and Table you wish to access, or you can grant full permissions to the Service Account at the Project level in the IAM section of the Google Cloud Console.

 - In Analytics Canvas Online, find the Service Account under Admin > Access your own BigQuery and copy it.